martdegraaf/martdegraaf.github.io/src/blog/content/posts/BA-how-to-get-started-technical-blog.md

 ## Focus on your first post

-The focus for starting your blog should be creating the first post.
-To break the chicken-egg problem.
+To break the chicken-egg problem, the focus for starting your blog should be creating the first post.
 If there is no content why should you make a blog?
 If there is no blog why should you make content?
+Break trough and start creating your first article.

 ## Eat that frog